squid-cache/squid-cache.github.io/AmosJeffries.rst

 I run a Web Development and Hosting business [[http://www.treenet.co.nz]]; Treehouse Networks Ltd. in New Zealand.
 We provide customers from around the world with a content delivery network (CDN) built with Squid.
 We also have a side business operating public wireless access portals built around Squid.

+A few bits and pieces about Squid including PayPal donations to me can be found at [[http://www.treenet.co.nz/projects/squid/]]

 Here is an ''auto-generated'' list of my current public Squid projects:

 Completed and available: